Selected to play at So What’s Next Jazz Festival’s (Netherlands) showcases with his solo project PULSAR.

 Javier Subatin was born in Buenos Aires in 1985 and he is now living in Lisbon.

-He currently has three projects in which he explores different group setups.
 His first recording, “Autotelic”, is based on a duo of piano and guitar with the renowned Portuguese jazz pianist João Paulo Esteves da Silva.
 His second album, “Variaciones”, has the collaboration of some of the most relevant jazz musicians from Portugal.
-Variaciones had its debut presentations in 2019 in Hot Club de Portugal and Porta Jazz, and it was released in March 2020.
-His third recording, that will be released in November 2020 by ears&eyes label, is a trio of guitar, alto saxophone and drums called Trance Trio.
-With this project, he performed in festivals as Copenhagen Jazz Festival, Südtirol Jazz Festival and Somersby Out Jazz.
-He is also working on a solo performance in which he works on compositions and free improvisations using extended techniques and electronics creating a musical context that mixes contemporary improvised music, jazz and electronic music.
+Variaciones (March 2020) had its debut presentations in 2019 in Hot Club de Portugal and Porta Jazz.
+His third recording (Trance), which was released by Ears&Eyes Records in November 2020, is based on a trio of guitar, alto saxophone and drums.
+With this project, he performed in festivals such as Copenhagen Jazz Festival, Südtirol Jazz Festival and Somersby Out Jazz.
+Currently, Javier is composing for a new trio project and working on a solo performance in which he works on compositions and free improvisations using extended techniques and electronics, thus creating a musical context that mixes contemporary improvised music, jazz and electronic music.